Chicago Style Workout 58: Spell-Check Won’t Save You

 But a Grammar Checker Might—and a Dictionary Always Will

-Most of these words will be ignored by the spelling and grammar checker in MS Word.
-And though Google Docs does a somewhat better job with its own context-sensitive checks, neither app can be counted on to warn you in every case.
-That’s what dictionaries—and editorial instincts—are for.
+And though both Microsoft Word and Google Docs may flag some of these terms with their context-sensitive checks, neither app can be counted on to warn you in every case.
+That’s what dictionaries—and your editorial instincts—are for.

 Some of the questions in this quiz feature words that are spelled correctly but aren’t the right word for the context.
 Others feature uncommon variant spellings that are best avoided.
 If you spot either one, choose the second answer.
 (Some of the questions are correct as is.)